-The Razor Sharp Edgemaking System consists of two compressed paper wheels that fit on a standard bench grinder with removable guards or on a buffer.
-The grinder or buffer speed should be 3000 rpm or higher.
+The Razor Sharp Edgemaking System consists of two compressed paper wheels that fit on a standard bench grinder or buffer.
 The sharpening or gritted wheel is coated with silicon carbide grit and is used to develop a burr or wire-edge.
 Conditioning wax (included) is applied to the gritted wheel to lubricate and cool the blade.
 The stropping wheel is uncoated and is used with the included rouge to remove burrs and polish or strop the edge.
 Slots cut in this wheel increase the air flow to help cool the blade.
 The gritted sharpening wheel will sharpen a couple hundred knives before it needs re-coating.
 Enough additional grit is provided with the kit to re-coat the grit wheel 10 to 12 times.
 Razor Sharp Edgemaking wheels are full 3/4 in. wide, trued and balanced.
 The product we call rouge for short is actually a white polishing compound for stainless steel that we have found to excel at burr removal.
 The high density paper we use assures well balanced wheels and the correct surface for grit or polishing compound.

 Shaper Wheels are 1/4" wide plain wheels that can be shaped to fit small edges like gut hooks and knife serrations.
 They can then be gritted for sharpening or used with rouge for stropping.
 See Parts below to order.